12-year-old girl struck by pickup truck near Russell C. Struble Elementary School in Bensalem

-BENSALEM, Pennsylvania (WPVI) -- Police are investigating a crash that has left a 12-year-old girl injured in Bensalem Township Monday morning.
+BENSALEM, Pennsylvania (WPVI) -- A 12-year-old girl was struck by a vehicle while attempting to board her school bus in Bensalem Township, Pennsylvania on Monday morning.

 It happened around 7:30 a.m. at the intersection of Bensalem Boulevard and Timber Lane near the Russell C. Struble Elementary School.

-Chopper 6 was overhead as a school bus could be seen stopped in the roadway near a white pickup truck with some debris nearby.
+The view from Chopper 6 showed the school bus stopped in the roadway near a white pickup truck with some debris nearby.

-Officials said the child was attempting to board the school bus when she was struck by the vehicle.
-According to police, the school bus had its stop signal and light bar activated at the time of the crash.
+According to police, the school bus had its stop signal and light bar activated at the time the girl was struck.

 Authorities said the girl was taken to Jefferson Torresdale Hospital with non-life threatening injuries.